 The Mid-Atlantic Invasive Plant Management Team (MA IPMT), stationed at Shenandoah National Park, began in 1999 as the Virginia Invasive Vegetation Management Team (VIVMT).
 The VIVMT supported nine National Park units located in Virginia.
 In 2003, to address the growing need for invasive plant management at a national level, the MA IPMT was established along with six additional IPMTs.
 The MA IPMT now provides invasive plant management support to twenty one units in Maryland, Pennsylvania, Virginia, and West Virginia.
 The goal of the MA IPMT is to incorporate integrated pest management strategies and best management practices to provide the most effective, efficient, but least toxic management solutions to control invasive plants and ensure the protection of its staff, park visitors, and the valuable resources within the team’s partner parks.

-The National Capital Region Invasive Plant Management Team (NCR IPMT) supports parks from the center of the District of Columbia to the foothills of the Appalachian Mountains.
-In addition to National Capital Region parks, the NCR IPMT assists non-National Capital Region parks and non-NPS partners: Assateague Island National Seashore, the Appalachian National Scenic Trail, the U.S. Fish and Wildlife Service (at the National Conservation Training Center), and the Virginia Department of Conservation and Recreation (at Crow’s Nest Natural Area Preserve).
+The National Capital Area Invasive Plant Management Team (NCA IPMT) supports parks from the center of the District of Columbia to the foothills of the Appalachian Mountains.
+In addition to National Capital Area parks, the NCA IPMT assists non-National Capital Area parks and non-NPS partners: the U.S. Fish and Wildlife Service (at the National Conservation Training Center), and the Virginia Department of Conservation and Recreation (at Crow’s Nest Natural Area Preserve).

-The National Capital Region Invasive Plant Management Team:
+The National Capital Area Invasive Plant Management Team:

 - Preserves habitats using Early Detection/Rapid Response;